dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 ## Deployment overview

-We are going for direct deployment on the machine without Docker.
+We are going for direct deployment on the machine.
 This will work on bare meta, a VM, or a virtual server.

 We will be running everything on this machine: